-Midges are often called sandflies but not every sandfly is a midge.
+Midges are often called sandflies.
+Not every sandfly is a midge.
 Sandfly is a common name for a number of types of small biting insects.

-Until recently midges have been a minor nuisance in Brisbane.
-However their presence and nuisance has been increasing since the arrival of a more serious pest species C. ornatus in the western suburbs.
+Until recently, midges have been a minor nuisance in Brisbane.
+However, their presence and nuisance has been increasing.
+This has been since the arrival of a more serious pest species C. ornatus in the western suburbs.

 Effect of midges

 - cause severe itching that can persist over time

 - result in open sores caused by prolonged scratching

 - cause sores to become infected and so itchy that they disturb sleep (in extreme cases).

 Consult your doctor for advice on treating sores and reactions from the biting midge.